Weights and characters of highest weight modules: Introduction

-Khare et al. (Theorem \ref{Theorem wt-formula for all V in KM setting} \eqref{Eqn wt-formula for all simple in KM setting} below) solved Question \ref{Question wt-form?}(a) over KM $\mathfrak{g}$, by first proving the following results for key objects parabolic Verma modules and using integrability \eqref{Eqn Integrability} : \\ 1)~$\wt L(\lambda\in \mathfrak{h}^*)$ is the set of lattice points in its hull (thus answering a question D. Bump); occurs as multiplicity-free character formulas building on \cite{Brion, Postnikov} (posed by M. Brion); has branching-fashioned slice-decompositions \eqref{Eqn wt-formula for all simple in KM setting} crucial for Khare et al (exploring a question of J. Lepowsky).\\ 2)~With applications including determining shapes (\cite[Theorem 2.5]{Khare_Ad} polyhydrality, closedness etc), faces (and inclusions) \cite{Khare_Ad, Khare_Trans}, extremal rays \cite[Corollary 4.16]{Dhillon_arXiv} etc of convexity-theoretic importance, all for convex-hulls of $\wt V$ for every $V\twoheadleftarrow M(\lambda)$.\\ 3) To extend classical results in 2) for shapes of {\it root and Weyl polytopes} from \cite{Satake, Borel, Cellini} to infinite hulls of $\wt L(\lambda\notin P^+)$; also for the equivalence of faces with recent combinatorial subsets of weights in \cite{Chari_Adv, Chari_JPAA, Khare_JA, Khare_AR}, completely showed in \cite{WFHWMRS}.
-For minimal descriptions for $\wt L(\lambda)$s see \cite{Teja-ArXiv, Teja-Fpsac}.
+Our Theorem \ref{Theorem weight formula for nice modules} in Subsection \ref{Subsection wt-formula theorems} {\it explicitly} and {\it uniformly} describes weight-sets $\wt V$ for: 1) all simple h.w.m.s $ L(\lambda) \ \forall \ \lambda\in \mathfrak{h}^*$; 2) a large class of $V$'s which includes all h.w.m.s when every simple root in $\mathfrak{g}(A)$ is imaginary, i.e. when all $A_{ij}\leq 0$.
+It generalizes in one stroke, the formulas arising from series of works by Khare et.al. \cite{Chari_JPAA, Khare_JA, Khare_Trans, Khare_Ad, Teja--Khare} over KM $\mathfrak{g}$, ranging from weight-hulls of parabolic Vermas, to finer weight-sets of all $L(\lambda)$'s and $V$'s.
+Motivations and applications of the study of weights up to KM settings from the literature are as follows. \begin{note} Khare et al. (Theorem \ref{Theorem wt-formula for all V in KM setting} \eqref{Eqn wt-formula for all simple in KM setting}) solved Problem~\ref{Question wt-form?} a) over KM $\mathfrak{g}$, by first proving the following results for key objects parabolic Verma modules, using integrability \eqref{Eqn Integrability} (size-1 holes) : \\ 1)~$\wt L(\lambda)$ is the set of lattice points in its hull $\forall$ $\lambda\in \mathfrak{h}^*$; occuring as multiplicity-free character formula building on \cite{Brion, Postnikov}; has branching-fashioned slice-decompositions \eqref{Eqn wt-formula for all simple in KM setting} crucial for Khare et.al.
+(These primarily solve some questions of D. Bump, M. Brion, J. Lepowsky, quoted in \cite{Khare_Ad}).\\ 2)~The formulas in 1) have applications to shapes of hulls of $\wt V$'s for $V\twoheadleftarrow M(\lambda)$, which are important in convex geometry: determination of their shapes, polyhydrality, closedness (\cite[Theorem 2.5]{Khare_Ad}); faces and inclusions between them (\cite{Khare_Ad, Khare_Trans}); extremal rays (\cite[Corollary 4.16]{Dhillon_arXiv}) etc.\\ 3) To extend classical results in 2) for shapes of {\it root and Weyl polytopes} from \cite{Satake, Borel, Cellini} to infinite hulls of $\wt L(\lambda\notin P^+)$; also for the equivalence of faces with recent combinatorial subsets of weights in \cite{Chari_Adv, Chari_JPAA, Khare_JA, Khare_AR}, which was established in \cite{WFHWMRS}.
+For minimal descriptions for $\wt L(\lambda)$s, see \cite{Teja-ArXiv, Teja-Fpsac}. \end{note} More recently, the second author and Khare \cite{Teja--Khare} computed {\it five weight-formulas} for every h.w.m. over semisimple and KM LAs.
+In that paper, they used novel tools of {\it Holes} and revealed {\it Higher order Verma modules} along with certain {\it Weyl semigroups}; also a previously unwritten weight-formulas for universal family of {\it Parabolic Verma modules}.
+We record their definitions in the next section.
+Our inspirations to problem b) above also include developing all those tools for BKM case.